streamlit/streamlit/docs/getting_started.md

 st.map(map_data)
 ```

-## Add interactivity with widgets
+### Adding interactivity with widgets

 With widgets, Streamlit allows you to bake interactivity directly into your
 apps with checkboxes, buttons, sliders, and more.
 Check out our [API
 reference](api.md) for a full list of interactive widgets.

-### Use checkboxes to show/hide data
+#### Using checkboxes to show/hide data

 One use case for checkboxes is to hide or show a specific chart or section in
 an app. [`st.checkbox()`](api.html#streamlit.checkbox) takes a single argument,
-which is the widget label.
+the widget's label.
 In this sample, the checkbox is used to toggle a
 conditional statement.

 ```Python